 What really happens is we reach our individual goals and feel happy for a while.
 Eventually, we discover we need to set new goals to achieve an even higher level of success to get the same buzz.

-Our achievements have their own set point.
-When we achieve them, we feel happy but this happiness doesn’t often last.
+Our happiness may have its own set point.
+When we achieve success, we feel happy, but this happiness doesn’t often last.
 Once the condition is met, we start looking for that next goal to pursue.

-What we might eventually discover is the idea that happiness is not at all related to setting goals and achieving them, but in finding that sense of happiness and joy within ourselves and in our daily life.
+What we might eventually discover is the idea that happiness is not only about setting goals and achieving them, but in finding that sense of happiness and joy within ourselves and in our daily life.

 Knowing this, it’s also important to examine some things you can do to feel happy at the moment.